JulianOzelRose/File-Attribute-Changer/README.md

 | Offline                | 0x1000    | The file is offline/unavailable |

 ## Encryption and compression
 This tool uses ```System.IO``` for encryption and decryption.
-For compression, it uses Windows native methods.
+For compression and decompression, it uses Windows native methods.
 It checks to ensure that the file system is NTFS before proceeding with compression.
 If a compression operation is performed on an encrypted file, the tool decrypts the file first.
-Note that for decryption/encryption and compression, it is not enough to just modify the bitmask; the encryption/decryption and compression must be done in addition to the bitwise operation.
+Note that for encryption and compression operations, it is not enough to just modify the bitmask; the encryption and compression operations themselves must be done in addition to the bitmask modifications.

 ## Sources
 - [FileAttributes Enum](https://learn.microsoft.com/en-us/dotnet/api/system.io.fileattributes?view=net-7.0)